twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-02-penetration-of-dukkha%zh.rst

 Walking, talking, cooking, etc. are the continuous arising of impermanent dukkha sacca.
 With the worldly views these are working for the livelihoods.
 But the real internal process is the working of the dukkha machine.
 This is someone seeking for dukkha sacca.
 It becomes sharper with knowledge, whereas ignorance and craving become thinner.

 When it becomes very sharp, kilesa and dukkha cease.
 It is Nibbāna without the kilesa and dukkha.
-Only by discerning impermanence light (obhasa), joy (pīti), etc will appear (i.e., the ten insight corruptions).
+Only by discerning the impermanence of light (obhasa), joy (pīti), etc. (i.e., the ten insight corruptions) will appear.
 You will see Nibbāna if you’re discerning impermanence and making this decision for this life.
 Seeing impermanence is finding out dukkha sacca.

 You have to continue the practice with perseverance.
 For some the discerning of impermanence is quite earlier.
 For some it takes quite a long time (So yogis shouldn’t discourage or disappoint with their practices).
 Not seeing impermanence is distorted and crazy knowing?
 Not knowing the process of the dukkha machine that we like it.